nvakhilnair/PyPI-upload-package/README.md

 GUI application is used to make python package for pypi and test pypi and upload.
 This lets user avoid using cmd commands for the same

+cmd command : to_pypi.py (after pip installation the package)
+	      *always use file extension .py in command terminal to run

 Procedure:
 	 User needs to make setup.py,README.md,MANIFEST.in
 	 Open application select setup.py